Decay of spin helices in XXZ quantum spin chains with single-ion anisotropy: acknowledgments

-\paragraph{Acknowledgements.} The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg (FAU).
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg (FAU).
 NHR funding is provided by federal and Bavarian state authorities.
 NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.
-MPS simulations were performed using the ITensor library~\cite{itensor,itensor-r0.3}.